mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

     file://${WORKDIR}/oidc-cloudfront.json
 ```

-- Wait a few time until the distribution has been created.
+- Wait a few minutes until the distribution has been created.

-- Get the CloudFront's Distribution URI
+- Get the CloudFront's Distribution URL

 ```bash
 CLOUDFRONT_URI=$(aws cloudfront list-distributions \